Aircraft General Knowledge (AGK)

 Temperature in aviation is often measured in these three units:

-• Celcius (C) : This is the primary method around the world to measure temperature, which has a logical scale:
+- Celcius (C) : This is the primary method around the world to measure temperature, which has a simple and logical scale:

 We get some indications about temperatures in our aircraft, telling us different things:

-• Exhaust Gas Temperature (EGT): EGT shows the temperature of the exhaust gases leaving the cylinder.
-This tells the pilot how combustion is behaving and especially important when leaning the mixture
+- Exhaust Gas Temperature (EGT): EGT shows the temperature of the exhaust gases leaving the cylinder.
+It helps the pilot monitor combustion and is especially useful when leaning the mixture.
+During leaning, EGT normally rises to a peak and then decreases if the mixture is leaned further.
+Pilots use EGT, together with the aircraft’s POH and engine limitations, to set the correct mixture

 Revolutions per minute (RPM) indicator